 Azerbaijan’s rural northwest region has all the ingredients of a tourism hotspot: great fishing, local cooking classes, horseback riding and bike tours – all at a competitive price.
 Although it is becoming easier for international tourists to visit Azerbaijan, further improvements are needed – particularly as to customer service and marketing.

-The project, funded by the European Commission within East Invest II and led by EuroChambres, ‘twinned’ the Azerbaijan Young Entrepreneurs Network (AZYEN) with the Milan Chamber of Commerce, Industry, Craft and Agriculture (FORMAPER).
+The project, funded by the European Commission within East Invest 2 and led by led by EUROCHAMBRES in cooperation with UEAPME, ‘twinned’ the Azerbaijan Young Entrepreneurs Network (AZYEN) with the Milan Chamber of Commerce, Industry, Craft and Agriculture (FORMAPER).

 Ruralis Tornare serves as a platform for the exchange of knowledge and best practices between the two countries via the organisation of training courses and visits.
 For example, representatives from FORMAPER recently visited the Baku Business Factory (BBF), an Azerbaijan company that provides business and financial support to start-ups founded by young people.
 One of BBF’s key objectives is to diversify the country’s economy, and it views the tourism industry as being full of possibility.
 During the visit, discussions focused on how to use public relations and communications to brand Azerbaijan as a tourist destination.